usnistgov/800-63-3/sp800-63a/sec4_ial.md

 ### 4.6.7.
 Biometric Collection

-The CSP SHALL collect and record a biometric sample at the time of proofing (e.g., facial image or fingerprints) to ensure that the applicant cannot repudiate application.
+The CSP SHALL collect and record a biometric sample at the time of proofing (e.g., facial image or fingerprints) the purposes of non-repudiation and re-proofing.
 See [Section 5.2.3](#biometric_use) of SP 800-63B for more detail on biometric collection.

 ### 4.6.8.
 Security  Controls